Reading time: 9 min.

 2. How keen are they to get you in the chair?
 In our research, one clinic was so eager for business that they offered to pay for our flights.
 This is a cause for concern, as clinics must be cutting costs somewhere to pay for these added extras.

 4. Are the added extras really worth it?
 All-expenses-paid trips may sound luxurious.
-But in reality a taxi ride from the airport to the centre of Istanbul will set you back about £15.
+But in reality, hair transplant packages aren’t all that cost-effective.
+A taxi ride from the airport to the centre of Istanbul will set you back about £15.
 Accommodation is also reasonably priced, with a 2-night stay at a 4-star hotel costing around £100.

 5. What can they do to fix your transplant if it goes wrong?
 From infections to grafts that don’t take, hair transplants can go wrong.
-When you have surgery at an overseas clinic, you can’t go back for advice or aftercare — so you may end up paying a UK hair transplant clinic to fix it for you at a higher price.
+When you have surgery at an overseas hair transplant clinic, you can’t go back for advice or aftercare, so you may end up paying a UK hair transplant clinic to fix it for you at a higher price.

-6. What action can you take against the clinic if your transplant goes wrong?
+6. What action can you take against the hair transplant clinic if your transplant goes wrong?
 In our research, 19% of emails sent to hair transplant clinics in Turkey bounced — almost a fifth of the total.
-Clinics open and close very quickly, which leaves you with little to no recourse if they botch your hair transplant.
+Clinics open and close very quickly, which leaves you with little to no recourse if they botch your hair transplantation surgery.

 7. What kind of aftercare will you receive?
 Hair transplant recovery is a long process, and many patients have questions and concerns throughout.
 An overseas surgeon will be unable to examine your transplant if you have concerns about your recovery.